 While the newspaper and magazine industry welcomed news that the defamation laws would be reformed, there was significant opposition to the concept of a statutory press council.
 The industry therefore came together and formed the Press Industry Steering Committee comprising representatives of the following organisations:

 - National Newspapers of Ireland (NNI) - (name changed to NewsBrands Ireland in 2015)

 - Regional Newspapers Association of Ireland (RNAI) - (name changed to Local Ireland in 2014)

-- Periodical Publishers Association of Ireland (PPAI) - (Name changed to Magazines Ireland in 2009)
+- Periodical Publishers Association of Ireland (PPAI) - (name changed to Magazines Ireland in 2009)

 - National Union of Journalists (NUJ)

 The Committee had one key objective - to agree a model for an independent press complaints mechanism.
 The Committee held their first meeting in January 2004 and operated under the independent chairmanship of Professor Thomas Mitchell, former Provost of Trinity College, Dublin.
 Senator Maurice Hayes acted as facilitator.